iliu-net/nanowiki/README.md

 - `write_access_error`: handles when the user wants to write to a write-protected URL
 - `read_access_error`: handles when the user wants to access to a read-protected URL
 - `check_readable`: check if user has read access
-- `check_writeable`: check if user has read access
+- `check_writeable`: check if user has write access
 - `payload_pre`: pre-process payload before saving
 - `meta_write_before`: modify meta data before payload generation
 - `payload_post`: post-process payload before saving